How to Run a System

 - Select Run & Connect from the context menu.

-The Run & Connect command will first build the system, then deploy (copy the files) to the target device, start (run) the system and then a connection is made from CDP Studio to the running system to obtain real time data from the system.
+The Run & Connect command will first build the system, then deploy (copy the files) to the target device, start (run) the system and then a connection is made from CDP Studio to the running system to obtain real-time data from the system.
 The system is by default configured to be run on your local PC.
-See the Deployments Manual for further instruction on how to run systems on other target Devices.
+See the Deploy Configuration for further instruction on how to run systems on other target Devices.

 Troubleshooting Run Failure